Ex Tax: 2.04€

 Rosemary, dew of the sea.
 Pharm.: folia anthos, folia roris marini.

-The resulting paste is placed in small portions inside the carcass of a chicken, turkey, duck, goose, salt is added and then baked in the oven until done.
+The resulting paste is placed in small portions inside the carcass of a chicken, turkey, duck, or goose, salt is added, and then baked in the oven until done.